 Thirty-two students from Iowa Regents Institutions (University of Iowa, University of Northern Iowa, and Iowa State University), Buena Vista University and Iowa Lakes Community College will be selected to attend.
 Students will participate in an advanced study of entrepreneurship that will include an entrepreneurial simulation, seminars with successful entrepreneurs, business and community leaders, and networking and mentoring to enhance their understanding of entrepreneurship opportunities in Iowa.
 They will work in teams on a computer-based simulation in the morning that incorporates the creation and operation of a new business and a fundraising round where the teams have to present their plans to community volunteer venture capitalists to acquire capital to fuel growth for their simulated companies.
 Upon completion, students will receive three credit hours from their respective University.
 To date, over 400 young Iowa college students have graduated from the program, many of whom do or are planning to own their own business.
 Each year, two students from the previous year receive the OEI Pappajohn Award for their continued efforts in entrepreneurship.

 When and where will the Institute be held?

-The eleventh annual institute will be held August 4-9, 2019.
+The fifteenth annual institute is planned for August 9-13, 2020.
 The classroom setting for the Okoboji Entrepreneurial Institute is the Iowa Lakeside Laboratory on West Lake Okoboji.
 The Lakeside Lab is owned by the Iowa Board of Regents and provides a unique classroom setting unlike any other location in Iowa.
 Activities are planned for other venues in the Lakes area to showcase this attractive area to students from all across Iowa.
 All students will be housed with host families in the Iowa Lakes region.

 Why is this important to our region?